Tiniifan/studio_berry_exporter/README.md

 ### Steps to Install Studio Berry:

-1. Download the latest version of **Studio Berry** from this repository.
+1. Download the latest version [here](https://github.com/Tiniifan/studio_berry_exporter/releases/latest)
 2. Wait for the download to complete.
 3. Open Blender, then go to **Edit** > **Preferences** > **Add-ons** > **Install**.
 4. Select the downloaded `.py` file.